4tires/What-To-Watch-This-Week/README.md

 - TeamNames-Sprites folder added.
 Dictionary for automatic team name correction.
 Added function automating team name correction and to fetch team sprites and addes to WTWTW's returned dictionary for later use.
 Should complete backlog items to add more flairs and creating automatic name correction.
 - Added function to fetch aggregate scores
 - Created WTWTW_Post.py to write reddit post.
 Asks user for which matches to bold.
 It imports and calls on WTWTW.py functions.
+- Added CompNames-Sprites.json into TeamNames-Sprites folder.
+Incorporated into WTWTW.

 ## Backlog